ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/pa3.md

 ## Task 2

 Create a class named `R` that has two fields: one of type `String` and one of type `R`.
-Give it a default constructor that initializes both fields.
+Give it the usual constructor that initializes both fields.
 Put the class in a file called `ExamplesR.java`.
 Add an `ExamplesR` class to this file, and answer the following question with code and comments in that file: